Aylur/gnim/docs/jsx.md

 ### `createConnection`

-Create an `Accessor` which sets up a list of `GObject.Object` signal connections.
+Creates an `Accessor` which sets up a list of `GObject.Object` signal connections.

 Example: